The Doctrine of the Heart, the Russian

 The two Raja-Yogis who were in closer contact with Helena Blavatsky, Henry Olcott, Damodar Mavalankar and other theosophists during the first years of the theosophical movement had a colleague who was higher in wisdom than themselves and whose advice they were glad to follow.
 Such a “Master of Masters” is mentioned in theosophical literature as “Maha-Sahib” or “Master S.”.
-Several letters written by him are published in “Letters From the Masters of the Wisdom” (TPH, India, 1973), and HPB once admitted he was “… half a Slavonian in his ‘present incarnation’ as he himself wrote to Colonel Olcott in New York”.
+Several letters written by him are published in “Letters From the Masters of the Wisdom – Second Series” (TPH, India, 1925), and HPB once admitted he was “… half a Slavonian in his ‘present incarnation’ as he himself wrote to Colonel Olcott in New York”.

 While the seeds of a wiser civilization begin to sprout amid challenges that seem to be overwhelming, the dharma of the esoteric movement in Russia includes expanding its connection with the deeper roots of Eastern Slavic culture and the real sources of inspiration for the theosophical effort, and helping mankind as a whole adopt a more integrated and brotherly view of life.

 The present article refers to the theosophical movement as such.
 It does not refer to “Agni Yoga”, the movement founded by Nicholas and Helena Roerich in 1920.
 In order to discuss Agni Yoga, another article would be necessary.
 However, we often avoid discussing movements other than the theosophical.

 “History of Russian Philosophy”, by N. O. Lossky, London, George Allen and Unwin Ltd., first published in 1952, 416 pp., see p.
 47.

 A Master of the Wisdom wrote to a theosophist: “At favourable times we let loose elevating influences which strike various persons in various ways.
 It is the collective aspect of many such thoughts that can give the correct note of action.
 We show no favors.
-The best corrective of error is an honest and open-minded examination of all facts subjective and objective.” (“Letters From the Masters of the Wisdom”, compiled by C. Jinarajadasa, First Series, TPH, India, 1973, Letter 46, pp. 99-100.)
-See also the article “One for All, and All for One”, by Carlos C. Aveline, in our associated websites.
+The best corrective of error is an honest and open-minded examination of all facts subjective and objective.” (“Letters From the Masters of the Wisdom – First Series”, compiled by C. Jinarajadasa TPH, India, fourth edition, 1948, Letter 46, pp. 111-112.)
+See also, in our websites, the article “One for All, and All for One”, by Carlos C. Aveline.

 Khomiakov is here quoted by Nikolai Berdyaev.
 The fragments are reproduced from a text by Berdyaev included in the book “On Spiritual Unity: a Slavophile Reader”, compiled, translated and edited by Boris Jakim and Robert Bird, Lindisfarne Books, NY, 1998, 365 pp., see pp. 338-339.
 In spite of the common ground between HPB’s writings and Khomiakov’s, there seems to be no direct reference to him in her writings.

-Read in our associated websites the article “Alexei Khomiakov, on Brotherhood”, by Carlos Cardoso Aveline.
+Read the article “Alexei Khomiakov, on Brotherhood”, by C. C. Aveline.

 “The Secret Doctrine”, H. P. Blavatsky, vol. I, p. xxix.

 H.P.B. in “Pertinent Queries”; see “Collected Writings”, TPH, volume X, p.
-153. More information on the Maha-Sahib or Master S. can be found in the article “The Observatory of Luxor”, by Carlos Cardoso Aveline, which is available in our websites.
+153. More information on the Maha-Sahib or Master S. can be found in the article “The Observatory of Luxor”, by CCA.

 On the role of the esoteric movement in the ethical awakening of mankind during the 21st century, see the book “The Fire and Light of Theosophical Literature”, by Carlos Cardoso Aveline.